 The town of Nakhon Pathom is about 60 kilometres or 36 miles west of Bangkok and believed to be Thailand's oldest city.
 Majestically rising over the surrounding countryside is the Phra Pathom Chedi for which the town is mostly famous for.

 At 125 metres or 410 feet in height, the Stupa is the tallest Buddhist monument in the world and only a few feet taller than the one found at Rangoon in Burma.

-The Phra Pathom Chedi is situated right in the center of the city and has been an important Buddhist center since the early 6th century.
+The Phra Pathom Chedi is situated right in the centre of the city and has been an important Buddhist centre since the early 6th century.
 The current building was created by King Mongkut in 1860.
 The royal crown which you see at the very top of the Chedi is symbolic of the king's dedication in reconstructing the pagoda.